bbi-lab/bbi-scirna-analyze/README.md

 cp target/release/process_hashes ../../bin
 ```

-I recommend that you build *process_hashes* on a newer cluster node, for exampl
-e, s020 on the Shendure cluster.
+I recommend that you build *process_hashes* on a newer cluster node, for example, s020 on the Shendure cluster.

 ### Load the STAR aligner on the Genome Sciences cluster

 The STAR aligner is loaded by Nextflow.
-The module load command is in the file *bbi-scirna-analyze/nextflow.config*.
+The module load command is in the *bbi-scirna-analyze/nextflow.config* file.

-I found that the most recent STAR aligned, STAR 2.7.11b, can fail with a segmentation fault when run on input files with only a few reads.
-You can fix this problem by cloning the STAR git repository and editing the source-code file called *STAR-2.7.11b/source/serviceFuns.cpp* to add the lines
+I found that the most recent STAR aligner, STAR 2.7.11b, can fail with a segmentation fault when it runs on an input file with very few reads.
+You can fix this problem by cloning the STAR git repository and editing the source code file called *STAR-2.7.11b/source/serviceFuns.cpp* to add the lines

 ```
     if (N==0)